Correlation Between Quadratic Interest and Quadratic Deflation

 Very Weak

 Over the last 90 days Quadratic Deflation ETF has generated negative risk-adjusted returns adding no value to investors with long positions.
 In spite of rather sound fundamental indicators, Quadratic Deflation is not utilizing all of its potentials.
-The newest stock price tumult, may contribute to shorter-term losses for the shareholders.
+The latest stock price tumult, may contribute to shorter-term losses for the shareholders.

 Quadratic Interest and Quadratic Deflation Volatility Contrast